aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePublicAccess.md

-# Deploy SecurePrivateAccess stack via CDK
+# Deploy SecurePublicAccess stack via CDK

-This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Private Access using CDK that allows Kafka Clients to reach a MSK Serverless cluster from an authorized VPC, even if the client VPC is owned by a different AWS account.
+This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Public Access using CDK that allows Kafka Clients to reach a MSK Provisioned cluster from the Internet.

 ## Prerequisites

-1. Deploy [`MskServerlessCluster`](README.MskServerlessCluster.md) stack via CDK
-2. Subscribe to [Zilla Plus for Amazon MSK].
+1. Subscribe to [Zilla Plus for Amazon MSK].
-3. [Install Node.js].
+2. [Install Node.js].
-4. [Install AWS CDK].
+3. [Install AWS CDK].
-5. [Install AWS CLI].
+4. [Install AWS CLI].
-6. Configure AWS CLI: Run `aws configure` and follow the prompts to set up your AWS credentials.
+5. Configure AWS CLI: Run `aws configure` and follow the prompts to set up your AWS credentials.
-7. Set your aws region: `aws configure set region us-east-1`
+6. Set your aws region: `aws configure set region us-east-1`
-8. Verify your region and credentials: `aws configure list`
+7. Verify your region and credentials: `aws configure list`

    ```text
          Name                    Value             Type    Location